dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/upgrade-instruction.md

 ## Update License Activation Code

-License activation API are removed from `DynamsoftCameraEnhancer` library.
+License activation APIs are removed from `DynamsoftCameraEnhancer` library.
 Please use the `LicenseManager` of `DynamsoftLicense` instead.

 1. Include the library